 I want to understand your views and your priorities for policing so that I, along with the Chief Constable, can try and balance your concerns and the risks and threats already identified with the total resources available for policing.

-To this end, I have launched my public engagement and consultation programme “Listening to You” and as part of this, I and my team will be travelling the length and breadth of the county asking you, the residents of Derbyshire to air your views about local policing issues in a series of ongoing public events.
+To this end, I have launched my public engagement and consultation programme “Listening to You” and as part of this, I and my team are asking you, the residents of Derbyshire to air your views about local policing issues in a series of ongoing public events.

 My “listening to you” public safety survey is the county’s largest policing questionnaire and is your opportunity to influence the local police service.